Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: ALS Ice Bucket Challenge.

-Operational Insight: This historical viral trend demonstrates the positive power of early social media to mobilise action and funds, making it a great topic for discussion about digital marketing and community building within the team.
+Operational Insight: This viral trend shows the positive impact of early social media in mobilising support and funds, making it a useful topic for discussing digital marketing and community engagement within the team.

 11. 90s Grunge Shift: Which band's 1991 album "Nevermind" is credited with bringing alternative rock into the mainstream?